Researcher Identifies Five Major Retirement Risks

 How Social Security Works

 Three distinct sources of income support Social Security’s financial foundation.
-These include payroll taxes, interest generated from surplus funds held by the Treasury and taxes levied on benefits received by current beneficiaries.
+These include payroll taxes, interest generated from surplus funds held by the Treasury, and taxes levied on benefits received by current beneficiaries.

 In 1945, there were 41.9 workers per Social Security beneficiary.